xxgicoxx/tearboty-bot/README.md

 Select app or click on 'Create A New App'

 # Get credentials
-On app details, copy client id, client secret and set in 'configs/foursquare.js'
+On app details, copy client id, client secret and set in .env
 ````

-### Run
+### 4. Run
 ````
 # Install dependencies
 npm install